Find Affordable College Courses

 La Jolla, CA

 Out of the 5 schools in the Far Western US Region that were part of this year’s ranking, California Polytechnic State University - San Luis Obispo landed the # 2 spot on the list.
-Cal Poly San Luis Obispo is a fairly large public school located in the suburb of San Luis Obispo.
+Cal Poly San Luis Obispo is a very large public school located in the suburb of San Luis Obispo.

-The excellent bachelor’s degree programs at California State University - East Bay helped the school earn the #3 place on this year’s ranking of the best value construction management schools in the Far Western US Region .
-Located in the suburb of Hayward, Cal State East Bay is a public school with a fairly large student population.
+You’ll be in good company if you decide to attend California State University - East Bay.
+It ranked #3 on our 2023 Best Value Construction Management Bachelor’s Degree Schools in the Far Western US Region list.
+Located in the large suburb of Hayward, Cal State East Bay is a public school with a large student population.

 Cal State East Bay undergraduate students pay an average of $18,875 in tuition and fees each year.
 On average, construction management graduates from Cal State East Bay take out $17,437 in student loans while working on their Bachelor's Degree.